-- Understand the core differences between affiliate and referral marketing
+- Grasp the massive core differences between affiliate and referral strategies.

-- Identify the strengths and limitations of each strategy
+- Spot the glaring weaknesses and massive strengths of each model.

-- Choose the right approach for your business goals
+- Confidently pick the exact right approach for your specific budget and goals.

 What Is Affiliate Marketing?

-- Scalable reach: Affiliates can introduce your brand to new audiences at scale.
+- Scalable reach: A single viral affiliate video can instantly introduce your brand to two million strangers.

 What Is Referral Marketing?